my-mcp-hub/.github/profile/README.md

 # Welcome to the MCP Hub

-MCP Hub is a technology-driven organization dedicated to building high-quality, scalable, and developer-friendly open-source tools and solutions.
+MCP Hub is a technology-driven organization dedicated to sharing projects and examples built around the ModelContextProtocol (MCP), including mcp-server, mcp-client, and mcp-host implementations.

 Our mission is to:

-- Empower developers through well-crafted software.
+- Empower developers through well-crafted, protocol-oriented tools and examples
-- Promote best practices in code quality, testing, and documentation.
+- Promote best practices in distributed agent design, testing, and documentation
-- Encourage collaboration, learning, and innovation within the community.
+- Encourage collaboration, learning, and innovation in the intelligent agent ecosystem

 We focus on:

-- Modern JavaScript/TypeScript libraries
+- Modern JavaScript/TypeScript libraries and implementations
 - Developer tooling and automation
 - Frontend frameworks and components
 - Backend architecture and API design